cha2251/rit-player-piano/README.md

 # Requirements
 - Install packages with `pip install -r requirements.txt`
 - Export current environment configuration file with `pip freeze > requirements.txt`
+ - Make sure you install the existing packages first and you're in a venv before exporting!

 # Running unit test
 - Run tests with `pytest` in top level directory